c. Terms and rights attached to Equity Shares

 I. Credit risk

 Credit risk is the risk that counterparty will not meet its obligations under a financial instrument or customer contract, leading to a financial loss.
-The Company's Jaggery sales are mostly on cash. , thereby the credit default risk is significantly mitigated.
+The Company’s Jaggery sales are mostly on cash., thereby the credit default risk is significantly mitigated.

-The impairment for trade receivables are based on assumptions about risk of default and expected loss rates.
-The Company uses judgement in making these assumptions and selecting the inputs to the impairment calculation, based on the Company's past history, existing market conditions as well as forward looking estimates at the end of each balance sheet date.
-Financial assets are written off when there is no reasonable expectation of recovery, however the Company continues to attempt to recover the receivables.
-Where recoveries are made, subsequently these are recognized in the statement of profit and loss.
+The impairment for trade receivables is based on assumptions about risk of default and expected loss rates.
+The Company uses judgement in making these assumptions and selecting the inputs to the impairment calculation, based on the Company’s past history, existing market conditions as well as forward looking estimates at the end of each balance sheet date.

 The Company major exposure of credit risk is from trade receivables, which are unsecured and derived from external customers.